Wheatfield – A Confrontation

 To look across this wheat field is to see the Statue of Liberty, Ellis Island and boat traffic as in a surreal illusion.

 Despite the complex urban development, and on the eve of transformation, the site of the yellow gold was a tiny portion of pastoral heaven.
 The strong mark it made on the city of New York has somewhat appreciated with time and the rapid development of the city.

 It should be noted that Denes wasn’t the pioneer artist to intervene in New York’s landscape.
 While the wheat field is long gone, and the location transformed into the modern residential estate (Battery Park), the city still homes to another land art.
 Walter de Maria set up his Earth Room2 in 1977 in a loft room in SoHo, a few years before Wheatfield.
 Yet, despite its short lifespan, Wheatfield – A Confrontation was infinitely more accessible than any work of Denes’ peers.

 The 2015 edition in Milan, Italy

 Denes also installed another piece in Milan, Italy, in 2015.
 Both pieces lived in the shadow of the city skyscrapers, and they were both powerful images in the modern lives of New Yorkers and Milanese.
 The installation of this work brought together a community that unites the public to a commitment that is much bigger than the project itself.

 During her recent interview, Denes spoke of what she intends to do as she nears the end of her career.
 She said, I have designed work for New York City on the last open space and hope they won’t stand in the way of it becoming a reality.
 It would be a magnificent addition to the city.

-Wheatfield – A Confrontation draws the attention of the viewer to the significance of the archive as well as the artistic document.
-Though the work lived only for a few months, through its documentation, its resonance and power are ongoing.
-It still reminds all of us that our beloved earth is this way because we allow it to be.
+Wheatfield – A Confrontation draws the viewer’s attention to the significance of the archive and the artistic document.
+Though the work lived only for a few months, its resonance and power are ongoing through its documentation.
+It still reminds us that our beloved earth is this way because we allow it to be.